Palace of Whitehall: History

+A courtier, Gerrard Herbert, described entertainments for a French ambassador at Whitehall Palace on 20 May 1619, after Anne of Denmark's death.
+The Duke of Lennox hosted a feast in King's Great Chamber.
+A supper of sweetmeats was served in glass bowls brought in on Chinese porcelain platters.
+The guests moved from the Great Hall to the Queen's Privy Chamber, where they heard the late Queen's French musicians sing, and in the Queen's bedchamber the Irish harp (played by Donell Dubh Ó Cathail), a viol, and Mr Lanier singing and playing on the lute.
+They returned to the Great Chamber for a performance of Shakespeare's Pericles.

-The forty rooms of the lodgings provided for King James's favourite Robert Carr, 1st Earl of Somerset included a picture gallery in a converted bowling alley.
+The forty rooms of the lodgings provided for King James's favourite Robert Carr, 1st Earl of Somerset, included a picture gallery in a converted bowling alley.
 James VI and I made significant changes to the buildings, notably the construction in 1622 of a new Banqueting House built to a design by Inigo Jones to replace a series of previous banqueting houses dating from the time of Elizabeth I. Its decoration was finished in 1634 with the completion of a ceiling by Peter Paul Rubens, commissioned by Charles I (who was to be executed in front of the building in 1649).

 By 1650 Whitehall Palace was the largest complex of secular buildings in England, with more than 1,500 rooms.
 Its layout was irregular, and its constituent parts were of many different sizes and in several different architectural styles, making it look more like a small town than a single building.
 The irregularity of the buildings was increased by the penchant of courtiers to build onto their assigned lodgings, either at their own expense or that of the king's.
 Stephen Fox, Charles II's Clerk of the Green Cloth, obtained permission from the Office of Works in the 1660s to build additions to the three rooms he was assigned.
 By the time he was finished he had constructed a grand mansion with coach house, stables, and a view over the Thames, all within the palace network.

 A plan of Whitehall Palace in 1680.

 Part of a proposal for the replacement of the palace drawn by Christopher Wren in 1698.
 The palace was never rebuilt.

 Charles II commissioned minor works, but made extensive renovations.
 Like his father, he died at the palace, but from a stroke.
 James II ordered various changes by Christopher Wren, including a chapel finished in 1687, rebuilding of the queen's apartments (c.
 1688), and the queen's private lodgings (1689).
 The Roman Catholic chapel of James II, constructed during a period of fierce anti-Catholicism in England, attracted much criticism and also awe when it was completed in December 1686.
 The ceiling was adorned with 8,132 pieces of gold leaf, and at the east end of the nave an enormous marble altarpiece (40 ft high by 25 ft wide) designed by Wren and carved by Grinling Gibbons dominated the room.